-In 1620, the ship was captured by the Dutch at the Isles of Tecoo in the Moluccas, after which she was renamed Expeditie.That same year the Dutch had brought her to the Dutch trading post in Hirado.
-The English, who neighbored the Dutch in Hirado, could do nothing but watch the Dutch taunt them with their prize, as the Japanese authorities had previously strictly forbade the Dutch and English to wage their wars in Japanese waters.
+The ship was captured by the Dutch at Ticcu, Sumatra together with the Dragon, Bear and Rose.
+(11-10-1619).
+In 1620 the Dutch had brought her to the Dutch trading post in Hirado.
+The English, who neighbored the Dutch in Hirado, could do nothing but watch the Dutch taunt them with their prize.

-During the night on 04-09-1920, a typhoon hit the vicinity.
-In the midst of the storm, the cables of an English vessel named the James Royal lbroke loose and damaged the neighboring Expeditie in their fall.
-The Expeditie suffered severe damage and she immediately sank in the harbor.
+During the night 14-09-1620, a typhoon hit the vicinity.
+In the midst of the storm.
+The Expeditie suffered severe damage and she sank in the harbor.

 Built: London, prior to 1613

 Tonnage: 240 tons

 The Expeditie was partly salvaged in 1621.
 More cannon, anchors and shipwreck material may have been preserved in the muddy harbor floor.

 - Bescheiden Coen dl I 635.